 Access between UC clients and UC servers located in the data center typically requires WAN connections.
 These connections may be over the PSTN, the Internet, or over private data paths.
-Figure 12 shows a high level view of possible access networks.
+The following figure shows a high level view of possible access networks.